chromium-52/reversi-ai/README.md

 # reversi-ai

-First, `pip install pygame` in the command line to install `pygame`.
+First, run `pip install pygame` in the command line to install `pygame`.

 ## Usage